srirangamv/srirangamv.github.io/_posts/2016-05-01-vikram-srirangam-aspnet-mvc-zipdownload-demo.md

 ---
 layout: post
-title: "C#, Generate Zip file entirely from memory."
+title: "Asp.Net MVC, Generate Zip file entirely from memory."
 date: 2016-05-01
 ---

-<p>Using .Net's compression library, we can now create Zip file and sent over netwok entirely from memory without the need of saving files temporarily on file system.
-See below code for sending Zip file as an action result for an ASP.Net MVC  action.</p>
+<p>Using .Net's new IO compression library, we can now create Zip file and sent over netwok entirely from memory without the need of saving files temporarily on file system.
+See below code for sending Zip file as a result for an  Asp.Net MVC action.</p>

 {% highlight csharp %}